 To Whom It May Concern:

-If we need to work out smaller payments at regular intervals, we can discuss a plan and that could waive any late fees.
+If we need to work out smaller payments at regular intervals, we can discuss a plan and potentially waive any late fees.

 If you have any questions or concerns, feel free to contact me.